codewizard13/ehw-ohm/Jesus Genealogy Prophecy/20250814_HANDOUT__JesusGenealogyProphecyCorrected_01.md

 This can be written more clearly as the following prophetic narrative:

-A father of multitudes will arise, and from him will spring laughter and joy.
+    A father of multitudes will arise,
+    and from him will spring laughter and joy.
     The one who supplants will lift his voice in praise, and from his praise the worship of Yahweh will cover the earth.

     There will be a breach — yet the breach will bloom, and out of desolation will come exaltation.
     The Lord will prepare a noble people, though the serpent will seek to deceive.

     The garment of strength will be laid upon the righteous, and the servant who worships will be covered.
     The gift of Yahweh will be given to the beloved one, and he will bring peace and enlarge the people.

     My Father is Yahweh, and He brings healing;
     Yahweh judges those who exalt themselves.
     My strength is Yahweh, for Yahweh is perfect, even when He must grasp and strengthen the wayward.

     But the people will forget,
     and their hearts will grow faint.
-Yet the faithful workman will come, and he will heal what was broken.
+    Yet the faithful workman will come,
+    and he will heal what was broken.

     Yahweh will establish through those asked of Him, and from the seed preserved in exile will arise His majesty.
     God will raise up a helper who is righteous, and my brother will rise as God's praise.

-God has helped through His gift, and the supplanter will bring forth the one who adds— through him Yahweh will save.
+    God has helped through His gift,
+    and the supplanter will bring forth the one who adds— through him Yahweh will save.

+**[End of name-derived prophecy]**

+**Theological Summary:**
 He will be the fulfillment of the promise, the mender of the breach, and the joy of all nations.

 ---

 ### **Key Differences Between Hebrew and Greek Prophecy**
 | **Theme**        | **Hebrew Prophecy**        | **Greek Prophecy**        |